nlapier2/Metalign/README.md

 ./setup.sh
 ```

 This will download this repository, change into the directory, and run the setup script.

-This step should take about 2-15 minutes, depending on your network connection and how many of the CMash dependenies you already have installed.
+This step should take a few minutes up to an hour or so, depending on your network connection and how many of the CMash dependenies you already have installed.

 (Describe alternate steps here)